Meteorstrike1/Meteorstrike1/README.md

 ### About me :snake:
 Hi, my name is Katherine.
-I am a full stack developer looking for my first job in tech.
-My strongest language is Python; I've been focussing on advancing my knowledge, skills and coding quality here in an effort to build overall programming expertise that I can transfer to other languages also.
-I'm also well experienced in SQL, JavaScript, and React.js.
-At the end of 2023 I completed the 16 week intensive CFG degree specialising in Full Stack.
-I like implementing features across the whole stack but backend and data handling is my favourite.
+I'm a self taught developer based in Swansea; I've been working as a Software Development Engineer in Test (SDET) at the DVLA since June 2024.
+I love making things and quality engineering.
+I currently specialise in Ruby, developing functional tests, and continuous integration.
+My background has been in Python and Flask/SQL with a bit of JavaScript and React.
+I'm super curious and always learning and working to improve my programming expertise.

 ### Skills and interests :bug:
-- Python, Flask, SQLAlchemy, Flask-RESTX
-- JavaScript, React, HTML, CSS
+- Functional testing
-- SQL, MySQL, SQLite
+- Ruby
+- Python and Flask
+- Kivy and app development
+- Full stack and backend development
+- Tooling and build pipelines
+- SQL and databases
 - Unit/integration testing
-- Building REST APIs
-- Full stack and backend development

-### Learning/improving 🌱
+### Learning/improving :books:
+- Ruby on Rails
+- Java
-- C language fundamentals
+- C and programming fundamentals
-- Django
+- Design patterns
+- Algorithms and data structures
-- Kivy and frontend Flask/Django
+- Django, Springboot and other backend frameworks
-- Testing in React
 - TypeScript
-- Node and Express
-- MongoDB

-### Courses :books:
-- I’m currently working through Harvard’s famous CS50x: Introduction to Computer Science, to further develop my knowledge of computer science fundamentals.
-It’s been really fun and useful so far learning about C, memory, and data structures from the ground up.
-- I’m also going through Udemy’s Master the Coding Interview: Data Structures and Algorithms, while tackling Leetcode 75 as well.
+- Other types of testing

+### Career change story :european_castle:
+At university I did a BEng and PhD in Materials Science and Engineering.
+I worked for nearly 9 years as a postdoctoral researcher, focussing on the scale up of renewable technologies such as solar cells.
+In March 2023 I decided I wanted a change, something still analytical and logical but whilst being able to explore my creative side more and still make cool things.
+I started learning Python and quickly discovered how much I enjoyed coding; I wanted to explore this world more deeply and find out what was right for me.
+I did several courses on Python, SQL, and a few other topics, through LinkedIn Learning, Swansea MAD, and Code First Girls.
+I applied for the Autumn 2023 cohort of Code First Girl's CFG degree and I was lucky enough to be accepted.
+This ran from September to December 2023 and was an amazing opportunity, it greatly accelerated my learning and gave me a taster of what working as a developer entails.
+I worked very hard to continue with my learning; improving projects, working on new ones, and embracing testing, while applying to jobs.
+Eventually this paid off and I started my new career as a developer specialising in test, the best of both worlds.

 ### Projects :rocket:
-- Lead backend developer for [IntroVerse](https://github.com/Angel2001-programmer/Introverse) (React.js/Python/MySQL), a safe haven for introverts who love reading, anime, and games
 - Working on a [Kickboxing](https://github.com/Meteorstrike1/kbmovesapp) moves app (Kivy GUI/Python/Sqlite) which is cross platform and then hoping to deploy to android
-- I’m open collaborate on any projects I can help with, Python, Flask and SQL are the main areas I am currently strongest in

-### My story :european_castle:
-At university I did a BEng and PhD in Materials Science and Engineering.
-I've got 9 years of postdoctoral research experience in solar cells and thermochemical heat storage.
-Last March I decided I wanted a change, something still very analytical and logical but whilst being able to explore my creative side more and still make cool things.
-I started learning Python and quickly discovered how much I enjoyed coding, wanting to explore deeper into this world and find out what was right for me.
-I did several courses on Python, SQL, and a few other topics, through LinkedIn Learning, Swansea MAD, and Code First Girls.
-I applied for the Autumn 2023 cohort of Code First Girl's CFG degree and I was lucky enough to be accepted (sponsored by Admiral).
-This ran from September to December 2023 and has been amazing, I couldn't have learned more (really, nearly every day my brain was full).
-I am so glad that I started to learn because I've been missing out all these years.
-I really can't wait to start my first developer role and demonstrate my hard work and determination.
+- Backend developer for [IntroVerse](https://github.com/Angel2001-programmer/Introverse) (React.js/Python/MySQL), a safe haven for introverts who love reading, anime, and games

 <!--
 **Meteorstrike1/Meteorstrike1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.